 Harmonic Drive® strain wave gears are in a class of their own when it comes to motion control and mechanical power transmission.
 With operating principles and construction that maximize output torque and minimize size and weight, Harmonic Drive® gears offer advantages such as high reduction ratios in a single stage, zero backlash, and high precision that cannot be equaled by conventional gear trains.
+Click here to see our full product lineup.

 Strain Wave Gear Principle